Last Updated: July 14, 2026

 | File Name: BD2d-VP613DEF-RGo-OP-220218V8.zip Size: 2.85 GB | Download Link | Download Link2 |

->Only download firmware compatible with your exact device model.
-See the firmware selection guide above if you are uncertain.
+Only download firmware compatible with your exact device model.
+See the firmware selection guide above if you are unsure.

 - Your model number is a variant of BD2d with a different letter suffix.
 Check About Phone carefully, one letter difference can cause a failed or broken flash.